MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 1. If you haven't already done so, [enable email one-time passcode](../external-id/customers/how-to-enable-password-reset-customers.md#enable-email-one-time-passcode).

-1. For sign-in flow, [register a customer user](../external-id/customers/how-to-manage-customer-accounts.md#create-a-customer-account), which you use for test the sign in APIs.
+1. For sign-in flow, [register a customer user](../external-id/customers/how-to-manage-customer-accounts.md#create-a-customer-account), which you use for test the sign-in APIs.
 Alternatively, you get this test user after you run the sign-up flow.

 ## Continuation token